 The following films have been preserved on film by the Yale Film Archive, formerly the Yale Film Study Center, since 2008, utilizing original or otherwise unique materials in its collections.
-For more information on any of these films, please contact Archive & Special Collections Manager Brian Meacham via email.
+For more information on any of these films, please contact Managing Archivist Brian Meacham via email.

 Mary Ellen Bute